Vpadia717/Tensorflow_Image_Extractor/README.md

 You need to install **TensorFlow** from [here](https://www.tensorflow.org/install)

 WASSCL R-CNN is validated on the PASCAL VOC 2007 benchmark, and obtains 90% of a fully- supervised Faster R-CNN's performance (measured using mAP) with only 15% of fully-supervised annotations together with image-level annotations for the rest images.
+The problem of object localization is the most difficult part of object detection.
+One approach is that we use sliding window of different size to locate objects in the image.

 Reference Code :
 ```Python